 ENGL 4460.
-Advanced Fiction Writing.
+Fiction Writing.
 3 Hours.

-Prerequisites: C or better in one of the following: ENGL 2111, ENGL 2111H, ENGL 2112, ENGL 2112H, ENGL 2113H.
+Prerequisites: C or better in one of the following: ENGL 2111, ENGL 2111H, ENGL 2112H, ENGL 2112H, ENGL 2113H.
 A workshop-intensive course in fiction writing.
 Students will produce their own work and study narrative alternatives and storytelling strategies.
 Students will also read book-length story collections and/or novels and write stylistic analyses of a major contemporary writer.
 Repeatable once for credit.

 ENGL 4480.
-Advanced Creative Nonfiction.
+Nonfiction Writing.
 3 Hours.

-Prerequisites: C or better in one of the following: ENGL 2111, ENGL 2111H, ENGL 2112H, ENGL 2112H, ENGL 2113H.
+Prerequisites: C or better in one of the following: ENGL 2111, ENGL 2111H, ENGL 2112, ENGL 2112H, ENGL 2113H, or ENGL 2113H.
 An advanced, workshop-intensive course in creative nonfiction employing a variety of literary techniques common in contemporary creative writing.
 Repeatable once of credit.